 Please contact us if you are interested in joining a group.

-#BEin is a community focussed group which supports 16-25 years olds in Lewisham, to become young leaders and represent young people in our community.
-This is an oppportunity to work with like minded individuals, pitch ideas and develop your creative, personal and professional skills to build brighter futures.
+#BEin is a community focus group that supports 16-25 years olds in Lewisham, to become young leaders and represent young people in our community.
+This is an opportunity to work with likeminded individuals, pitch ideas and develop your creative, personal and professional skills to build brighter futures.